-We are pioneering the development of a novel, transformative T cell engineering platform which, based on its design and our preclinical studies, we believe has the potential to address the shortcomings of CAR-T cells and TCR-T cells and is fundamentally different from existing approaches.
+We are pioneering the development of a novel, transformative T cell engineering platform which we believe addresses the shortcomings of CAR-T cells and TCR-T cells and is fundamentally different from existing approaches.
 Research over more than two decades has shown that each of the TCR subunits makes distinct contributions to the activation and regulation of T cells and only the sum of the TCR subunits can adequately activate and control all functions of T cells.
 We believe that engaging the entire TCR signaling complex is required to fully leverage T cells in their fight against cancer.

 Our T cell engineering approach relies upon natural TCR elements to produce therapeutic T cells that function independently of HLA restriction.
 To that end, we fuse a cancer antigen recognition domain directly to a subunit of the TCR and use a lentiviral vector to transfer the genetic information for the TRuC construct into a patient's own T cells.
 This modified subunit then naturally integrates into the native TCR complex.
 The result is the generation of an engineered T cell equipped with a new "homing device" to detect and engage a specific antigen on the surface of cancer cells.
 Upon antigen engagement, these T cells harness the entire TCR to produce a more powerful yet controlled T cell response against cancer.
 We refer to T cells engineered with our TCR fusion constructs as TRuC-T cells.
-In preclinical studies of both solid tumors and hematological malignancies we have observed greater anti-tumor activity, longer persistence and less cytokine release compared to CAR-T cells we have engineered to target the same cancer antigen.
+In preclinical studies of both solid tumors and hematological malignancies we have observed greater anti-tumor activity, longer persistence and less cytokine release compared to CAR-T cells.
 We believe that these properties could translate into more durable responses with potentially fewer adverse events for patients with cancer.